AmpliTech Group (AMPG) & Its Competitors Head to Head Review

 AmpliTech Group’s rivals have higher revenue, but lower earnings than AmpliTech Group.
 AmpliTech Group is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-This is a summary of current ratings and price targets for AmpliTech Group and its rivals, as reported by MarketBeat.
+This is a breakdown of recent recommendations for AmpliTech Group and its rivals, as reported by MarketBeat.

 |Sell Ratings